Skip to content

 Nest demonstrates something more troubling than a disclosed subscription requirement.
 Features that shipped as standard were reclassified as premium benefits through software updates.
 No new purchase converted a completed transaction into an ongoing billing obligation.
 Existing owners received a firmware update and found capabilities they already paid for sitting behind a paywall.
 They never agreed to that at any point in the buying process.
 Consumers paying for features that originally shipped free will find the ownership cost comparison answers that question more directly than either manufacturer does.

-Robot Vacuums and The Subscription Playbook
+Robot Vacuums and Subscription‑Locked Features

 Robot vacuum manufacturers followed an identical approach to the thermostat category.
 Basic navigation, obstacle avoidance, and dock return work without a subscription.
 Persistent mapping, room by room scheduling, and cleaning history require a cloud connected account with a recurring fee.
 That fee was nowhere on the packaging when the product shipped.
 Consumers bought these devices expecting those features to be included.
 Nothing in the marketing materials suggested otherwise.